 Since the last few decades, we have been experiencing a dramatically accelerating pace in developing and adopting new technologies in business processes.
-So, what was once a perfect business solution for your company has soon become outdated, obsolete, and useless.
+What was once a perfect business solution for your company has soon become outdated, obsolete, and useless.

-Your out-of-date technologies that were popularly available at the time of project building turn out to impose speed, security, design, and scalability restrictions.
+Your out-of-date technologies, which were popularly available at the time of project building, now impose restrictions on speed, security, design, and scalability.

 Moreover, in the face of technological innovations and disruptions, businesses need to reconfigure their approach and modernize their legacy systems to stay relevant.

-However, legacy system modernization is a lot more than just updating your systems.
+However, legacy system modernization is much more than just updating your systems.

 If you've already decided to modernize your legacy system but are unsure of where and how to begin, this blog post is for you.